LearnAlign: Data Selection for LLM Reinforcement Learning with Improved Gradient Alignment: Experiments

-\paragraph{\textbf{(1) Setting I.}} We train models on subsets of the {GSM8K}~\cite{cobbe2021training} training set with varying sizes: {100}, {500}, {1,000}, and {2,000} samples.
-The base policy model is {Qwen2.5-1.5B-Instruct}, and evaluation is performed on the GSM8K test set.
-We adopt greedy decoding during inference.

-\paragraph{\textbf{(2) Setting II.}} We train on {1,000} samples from the MATH~\cite{hendrycks2021measuring} training set using {Qwen2.5-Math-1.5B} as the initial policy model.
-Evaluation is conducted on both the {MATH-500} benchmark and the {AMC23}~\cite{AMC2023mathematical} dataset.
-For MATH-500, we use greedy decoding; for AMC23, we generate {four sampled responses} per question with a {temperature of 0.7}, and report the average {pass@1} score to reduce evaluation variance.
+We validate the effectiveness of our algorithm under two primary configurations: {\textbf{(1)}} We train models on subsets of the {GSM8K}~\citep{cobbe2021training} training set with varying sizes: {100}, {500}, {1,000}, and {2,000} samples.
+The base policy model is {Qwen2.5-1.5B-Instruct}, and evaluation is performed on the GSM8K test set, with greedy decoding used during the inference stage, and the pass@1 accuracy is reported. {\textbf{(2)}} We train on {1,000} samples from the DAPO-MATH-17K dataset~\citep{yu2025dapo} training set using {Qwen2.5-3B} and {Qwen2.5-7B} as the initial policy model.
+Evaluation is conducted on both four math reasoning benchmarks (GSM8K~\citep{cobbe2021training}, MATH500~\citep{hendrycks2021measuring}, AMC2023~\citep{AMC2023mathematical}, and AIME2024~\citep{AIME2024mathematical}) and one code generation benchmark (CRUX~\citep{gu2024cruxeval}).
+For GSM8K, MATH500, and CRUX, we report the {pass@1} accuracy; for AMC2023, we report avg@8 as the metric; for AIME2024, we report the pass@8 accuracy.
+The evaluation temperature is set to 0.8, and the top-p is set to 0.95.

-\paragraph{\textbf{(3) Staged RL Setting.}} To further assess the applicability of our method in a curriculum learning scenario, we design a three-stage training procedure on the GSM8K dataset.
-Specifically: \begin{itemize} \item In the \textbf{first stage}, we use {Qwen2.5-1.5B-Instruct} to select the top {50\%} of the training samples, and train the model until convergence. \item In the \textbf{second stage}, the resulting model is used to select the next {30\%} of the samples, and again trained to convergence. \item In the \textbf{final stage}, the latest model selects the {20\%} of samples, and training is repeated until convergence. \end{itemize}